1. What is Capital Gain?

-Therefore, as it is a matter of income tax for seller, seller is allowed under Section 50C to question the value adopted by SVA and claim the value is more than FMV, before the income tax authority unless such value is already questioned before any other authority or court.
+As it is a matter of income tax for the seller, he is allowed to question the value adopted by SVA and claim the value is more than FMV under Section 50C before the income tax authority unless such value is already questioned before any other authority or court.
 In such cases, income tax officer is required to make a reference to valuation officer and market value will be determined by such valuation officer.
-Valuation officer while determining market value, has to call for records, documents from taxpayer if required and give taxpayer an opportunity of being heard and pass an order in writing stating his valuation.
-Any value determined by valuation officer can also be questioned before higher authorities.
+Valuation officer, while determining market value, has to call for records/documents from taxpayer if required and give taxpayer an opportunity of being heard and pass an order in writing, stating his valuation.
+Any value determined by the valuation officer can also be questioned before higher authorities.

 5. What Happens If the Value of Valuation Officer is Higher Than the Value SVA?

-As reference to valuation officer to determine market value is provided to benefit the taxpayer and saving them from undue hardship, reference to valuation officer does not impact taxpayer in a negative way.
-Even when a reference is made to valuation officer, lower of the value determined by valuation officer or adopted by SVA will be taken as sale consideration for computing capital gain.
+To determine the market value, a valuation officer is provided with a reference to benefit the taxpayer and save him from undue hardship.
+Such reference provided to the valuation officer does not impact the taxpayer in a negative way.
+Even when a reference is made to valuation officer, the value determined by valuation officer or adopted by SVA, whichever is lower will be taken as sale consideration for computing capital gains.

 For example, if value adopted by SVA is Rs 12,00,000 as against Rs 8,00,000 sale consideration claimed to be received by seller and value determined by valuation officer is Rs 15,00,000, sale consideration as per Section 50C will be Rs 12,00,000.